Alpine-DAV/ascent/src/docs/sphinx/GPU_notes.rst

    * - --hsa-trace **:** trace GPU kernels, host HSA events, and HIP memory copies.
 Generates JSON file that is compatible with chrome-tracing

    * - --hip-trace **:** trace HIP API calls.
-Generates JSON file that is compatible with chrome-tracing
+Generates JSON file that is compatible with chrome-tracing lets add text in between to see what happens:
   ==================== ============================================== ================================================
   Option               Description                                     Default
   ==================== ============================================== ================================================